Cancer needs a quick response time too

 By submitting this form, you agree to GRAIL’s use of this information to contact you, including for marketing purposes.
 Please do not include any sensitive or confidential information, including health information.
 For more information, please refer to our privacy notice.

-No, Galleri is not a genetic risk assessment test.
-A genetic risk assessment is a one time measurement and assesses the future risk of developing cancer.
+No, the Galleri test does not predict future genetic risk for cancer.
+A genetic risk assessment is a one-time measurement that evaluates the future risk of developing cancer.
 Genetic tests may look at DNA and assess lifelong risk for cancer but cannot detect if a person currently has cancer.

 The Galleri test looks for a signal associated with active cancer at the time of the blood draw.
-Annual testing with Galleri, alongside recommended cancer screenings, can increase the chance of detecting cancer early.
+Annual testing with the Galleri test, alongside recommended cancer screenings, can increase the chance of finding cancer early.8,9

 GRAIL is a healthcare company pioneering new technologies to advance early cancer detection.
 GRAIL is the company that manufactures the Galleri multi-cancer early detection test.
 You may receive information or communications from GRAIL or Galleri about the Galleri test.

 The Galleri test identifies DNA in the bloodstream shed by cancer cells at the time of the participant's blood draw.
-If a cancer signal is detected, Galleri results include a prediction of the organ or tissue type associated with the cancer signal to help the participant's healthcare provider guide next steps.
+If a cancer signal is detected, the Galleri test result includes a prediction of the organ or tissue type associated with the cancer signal5,7 to help the participant's healthcare provider guide the next steps.

-We also have the ability to offer the test through telemedicine, and an independent healthcare provider will review the request and order the test, if appropriate.
-The test is prescription only.
+We also can offer the test through telemedicine, and an independent healthcare provider will review the request and order the test, if appropriate.
+The test is available by prescription only.

 Learn more about how a sample is processed at the GRAIL laboratory by watching this video.

-The participant's blood sample will arrive at the GRAIL lab one to two days after the blood draw.
-Test results will be available about two to three weeks after the sample is received at the GRAIL lab.
+The participant's blood sample will arrive at the GRAIL lab within 2 days after the blood draw.
+The test result will be available about 2-3 weeks after the sample is received at the GRAIL lab.

 This result will also include a prediction of the tissue type or organ associated with the cancer signal, called a Cancer Signal Origin.
 This helps the participant's doctor determine the next steps for diagnosis.

-Results should be interpreted by a healthcare provider.
-This test result is not a cancer diagnosis and requires follow-up diagnostic testing which may include lab work or imaging ordered by the participant's healthcare provider to confirm cancer.
-GRAIL also offers patients and providers additional support and resources if needed to help guide next steps.
+The result should be interpreted by a healthcare provider.
+GRAIL also offers patients and providers additional support and resources to help guide the next steps.

 A Cancer Signal Detected test result is not a cancer diagnosis.
-A Cancer Signal Detected result requires follow-up diagnostic testing which may include lab work or imaging ordered by the participant's healthcare provider.
-GRAIL also offers patients and providers additional support and resources if needed to help guide next steps.
+A Cancer Signal Detected result requires follow-up diagnostic testing, which may include lab work or imaging ordered by the participant's healthcare provider.
+GRAIL also offers patients and providers additional support and resources to help guide the next steps.

-All individuals who receive a Cancer Signal Detected result on their Galleri test receive a phone call from a healthcare provider to explain the results and ensure the participant has a primary care physician (PCP) with whom the results can be shared.
-A GRAIL patient advocate can connect the individual’s PCP with expert peer-to-peer consultation services regarding next steps for diagnostic testing.
-If they do not currently have a PCP, the patient advocate will provide them with local, in-network primary care navigation support.
-Once a PCP is found, the patient advocate can provide connections to expert peer-to-peer physician support and conducts ongoing follow-up with the individual to confirm the appropriate next steps are taken towards diagnostic evaluation.
+All individuals who receive a Cancer Signal Detected result on their Galleri test receive a phone call from a healthcare provider to explain the result and ensure the participant has a primary care physician (PCP) with whom the results can be shared.
+A GRAIL patient advocate can connect the individual’s PCP with expert peer-to-peer consultation services regarding the next steps for diagnostic testing.
+If the participant does not have a PCP, the patient advocate will provide them with local, in-network, primary care, navigation support.
+Once a PCP is found, the patient advocate can provide connections to expert peer-to-peer physician support.
+The patient advocate conducts ongoing follow-up with the individual to confirm the appropriate next steps are taken towards diagnostic evaluation.

 The Galleri test is recommended for use in adults with an elevated risk for cancer, such as those age 50 or older.
 The test does not detect all cancers and should be used in addition to routine cancer screening tests recommended by a healthcare provider.
 The Galleri test is intended to detect cancer signals and predict where in the body the cancer signal is located.
 Use of the test is not recommended in individuals who are pregnant, 21 years old or younger, or undergoing active cancer treatment.